 Erste Group recognises a liability or a provision for the levy when the activity that triggers payment, as identified by the relevant legislation, occurs.
+In the statement of income levies are reported in under 'Other operating result'.

 Income taxes

 i.
 Current tax